 One of the unique features of honey is the varied taste depending on the weather (sun and rainfall), the types of flowers and plants from which the bees collect pollen and nectar, and the location of the hive.
 The two most common types of honey in the United States are clover and wildflower.

 Clover honey is monofloral and harvested in late July.
 It's characteristic pale amber color boasts a consistent mild flowery tastes.
 The U.S. produces the lion's share of the world's clover honey and is usually the least expensive honey on supermarket shelves.

 Wildflower honey is harvested in early autumn before the bees need to store food for overwintering.
 The color of this polyfloral honey changes depending on what flowers and blossoms are in bloom in a particular area.
 A Weston Table favorite wildflower honey is CHAMPLAIN VALLEY APIARIES, a 100% raw honey collected from hives in Vermont and Canada.
-This is the honey used most often in the BUTTER MATTERS crowd pleasing bread plate appetizer.

 Consider using best practices to decide which honey to buy.
 Raw and unpasteurized honey preserves the healthy enzymes and microorganisms that provide antioxidant, phytochemical, and nutritional health benefits.
 Ultra processing not only destroys honey's medicinal qualities, it makes it taste bland.
 Most people buy ultra pasteurized honey because it doesn't crystallize and they do not realize the damage this process does to the taste and nutrition of the honey.
 Simply putting a jar in a bowl of hot water and then stirring will usually resolve the crystallization issue.